ScottLogic/iOS8-day-by-day/00-introduction/00-introduction.md

 untold possibilities to developers.
 With this in mind it gives me great pleasure to announce that over the coming weeks and months we'll have a new blog series - the somewhat originally titled "iOS8 Day-by-Day".
-We'll kick off properly next week, but check back later this week for an intro to swift post.
+We'll kick off properly next week, but check back later this week for an intro to Swift post.

 ## What is it?